 What happens to bank accounts in the event of death in the UAE?

 When a UAE resident dies, their bank accounts are frozen and this happens very quickly indeed.
 Far quicker than you might expect and it will remain frozen until the court decides what should happen to the cash in them.
+That could take many months.

 If you have a joint bank account with your spouse you will not have access to the account.
-One change in the personal status law changes is that a joint account holder can apply for access to up to 50% of the balance but must do so within 10 days, ideally sooner.
+One change in the personal status law update is that a joint account holder can apply for access to up to 50% of the balance but must do so within 10 days, ideally sooner.

 I have heard people say that is their spouse dies, they’ll just transfer all the money out but it’s not so simple.
 Firstly, account freezing can happen in an hour.
 Secondly, you may well be upset and not thinking straight or able to access the account.
 Thirdly, you could have been in accident together and not be physically able to do anything.